cheerful/freckle-apidocs/content/v2/oauth.md

   BAD:  http://example.org
   ~~~

-### 2. Freckle redirects back to your site with two parameters:
+### 2. Noko redirects back to your site with two parameters:

-When the user has authorized your application, Freckle will redirect back to your application (either to the URL configured in the OAuth2 application settings, or the url specified in `redirect_uri`).
+When the user has authorized your application, Noko will redirect back to your application (either to the URL configured in the OAuth2 application settings, or the url specified in `redirect_uri`).
 The redirection will include the following query parameters:

 code
 : **string**
-: A temporary code that you will send back to Freckle to get the access token.
-This code confirms that the user authorized your application to use their Freckle data, and that you received the request.
+: A temporary code that you will send back to Noko to get the access token.
+This code confirms that the user authorized your application to use their Noko data, and that you received the request.
 This temporary code expires shortly after it's issued, so be sure to use it quickly!

 state
 : **string**
-: If you provided a state in your [initial request](#redirect-users-to-request-freckle-access) it will be returned back to you.
+: If you provided a state in your [initial request](#redirect-users-to-request-noko-access) it will be returned back to you.
 Reject the redirect if this parameter does not match what you previously sent.

 #### Errors: